Explore America Summer Internships

 A completed application includes:

-1. An information sheet, which can be downloaded here.
+1. An information sheet, available to download here during the open application period.
 It must include a list of desired internships in order of preference.
 You may be considered for multiple positions and are encouraged to list several opportunities on your Info Sheet.
 The Info Sheet also asks you to give the contact information for 3 references (two of which must be Washington College faculty).

-2. A "Letter of Interest" that describes, in some detail, your strengths, interests, and experiences, and explains how the summer internships you are most interested in will help you to achieve your goals and career aspirations.
+2. A "Letter of Interest" that describes, in some detail, your strengths, interests, and experiences.
+Be sure to explain how the summer internships you are most interested in will help you to achieve your goals, your career aspirations, and how they connect to your academic work.

 3. A resume.

-4. A copy of your Washington College transcript (WebAdvisor copies are acceptable).
+4. A copy of your Washington College transcript (Student Self Service copies are acceptable).

 Completed applications - with all documents presented in a single PDF or Word document - should be emailed to firstname.lastname@example.org.